Norwich Victoria railway station: Description

 The station had two platforms arranged in a V-shape, with the V at the south end and the rotunda (or pantheon) containing the ticket office at the north end.
 A small garden was located between the two platforms.
-According to the 1914 Ordnance Survey plan of the site, there was a two-road engine shed (which measured 136 feet by 40 feet) and a turntable to the west of the station, and goods facilities to the east.
+According to the 1914 Ordnance Survey plan of the site, there was a two-road engine shed, which measured 136 by 40 feet, and a turntable to the west of the station; there were goods facilities to the east.

+Operations

 The station was in a poor location and passengers wishing to continue a journey beyond Norwich had to transfer to Thorpe station.
-On 8 September 1851 a link opened from the EUR line to the Norwich-to- line, and most services diverted to Thorpe station, with Victoria being served by four or five trains each day.
+On 8 September 1851, a link opened from the EUR line to and most services were diverted to Thorpe station, with Victoria only being served by four or five trains each day.

-The EUR was taken over by the Eastern Counties Railway (ECR) in 1854.
-However, by the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR.
+The EUR was taken over by the Eastern Counties Railway (ECR) in 1854; however, by the 1860s, the railways in East Anglia were in financial trouble and most were leased to the ECR.
 It wished to amalgamate formally but could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
-Thus Norwich Thorpe and Norwich Victoria became GER stations in 1862.
+As a result, Thorpe and Victoria became GER stations in 1862.